SNRI-Formula91/imas-sls-fantranslation.github.io/contents/Info.md

 ---
 layout: info
-page.title: Install/Buying Instructions and Frequently Asked Instructions
+title: Install/Buying Instructions and Frequently Asked Instructions
 ---
 ## Table of contents:
 1. [How to buy the game (Before using our English Patch)](#How to buy the game)